Digital Nomad Exchange

 When we asked about the schools in Vietnam, they said...

 "They have solid exam results and the education is probably on par with the British International School (both schools got the same inspection results).
 However, there are very few extracurricular activities here and if there's any, it is probably not very interesting.
 Sports is not a big thing here, and so is arts (drama productions are ... eh) - it is more academic.
 Very few social events for students in the school and lack of enthusiasm from the students to participate.
 The school's biggest advantages are the education and the students - very friendly and motivated to achieve great results but that's all.
 Not truly an international school (lack of diversity).
 BIS or SSIS (American curriculum) are more preferable (very diverse - they have caps on the number of students from each nationality).
-In Hanoi, I suggest UNIS - it's a good school but very hard to get in," remarked one expat living in Ho Chi Minh City with children attending ABC International School.
+In Hanoi, I suggest UNIS - it's a good school but very hard to get in," commented one expat when asked about ABC International School in Ho Chi Minh City.

 Please login to continue reading this article.